willtim/timphilipwilliams.com/posts/2016-12-06-ergonomic-input.md

 * Ctrl and Alt easily pressed together;
 * Symmetrical modifiers, in order to reduce "chording" keys on one hand.

-Enter and Tab I chose to keep largely in their usual places.
+Enter and Tab I chose to keep close to their usual places, but moved to the home row.
 I use these keys less than Ctrl and Alt; and don't mind using my pinky to get to them.
 CapsLock and Insert are unfortunately my casualties.
 I cannot type these at all now, but at least I can now touch type many more of the keys that I still have.

 ![My Kinesis Advantage2 layout, with the re-mappings highlighted in yellow.](../img/AdvantageLayoutTim.gif "UK QWERTY optimised for Emacs with symmetrical modifiers")